TriEmbed/quercus/README.md

    ```
    Assuming there is already a config file the above will just print out all
    the variable names and their values if any then exit.
 If you do not have a
-   config file it will prompt for all values that are required.
+   config file it will prompt for all values that are required and write then
+   to the config file.

+All the remaining arguments are used to override what is in the config file and
+will not be saved to the config file.
+As such you can use them to override any
+or all arguments that are in the config file.